 We all love fresh flowers and plants for the beauty they provide and their wonderful aromas that fill our homes.
 Unfortunately, our pets don’t enjoy flowers the same way we do.
-Dogs and cats have a natural curiosity and tend to investigate anything new by smelling or tasting.
+Dogs and cats have a natural curiosity and tend to investigate anything new by smelling or tasting it.
 Their inquisitive nature is often adorable, but can sometimes lead to trouble – especially for active pets that have a tendency to eat everything they see.
 It’s up to us to protect them by knowing which varieties of flowers are safe for pets and identifying which ones can be dangerous to our four-legged friends.
 While many plants will cause nothing more severe than mild digestive upset should they be ingested by pets, some can cause more serious health issues.
+Learn more from your trusted source for plants in Cincinnati, Adrian Durban Florist.

 Roses are always a safe choice when it comes to choosing flowers for a home with pets.
 Once their thorns are removed, they are usually harmless to most animals.
 Gerbera daisies, sunflowers, snapdragons, and alstroemerias are also safe to have around pets, as are orchids and ferns.